Return on Investment Details

 $185,000/30/2 = $3,083 per “B” placement

-*Most of Legacy’s annual clients, which are guaranteed a minimum of 12 client acceptable exposures per year, wind up on average, receiving more than 30 placements per year. *
+*Most of Legacy’s annual clients, which are guaranteed a minimum of 12 client acceptable exposures per year, wind up with a significantly larger number of per year. *

 - Keep in mind a few factors, which will show that our calculations are actually very conservative.
 These considerations are as follows:

 - US & Foreign DVD/Video Release

 - Network Television